04 Jul Using Retail Analytics to Translate Data into Action

 - Buy via mobile or web site in-store, ship to home (60%);

 - Buy online, return to store (50%); and

 - Buy in-store, return to another store (46%).

 This dynamic fulfillment approach isn’t just the reality of where retailers need to be today, but it is also highly profitable.
-For example, the ability to provide a more convenient experience for a customer can results in larger basket value.
-According to Adam Silverman, a principal analyst at Forrester Research those retailers that that adopt ship from store programs “can drive a 15% to 30% lift in online sales.”
+For example, the ability to provide a more convenient experience for a customer can result in a larger basket value.
+According to Adam Silverman, a principal analyst at Forrester Research those retailers that adopt ship-from-store programs “can drive a 15% to 30% lift in online sales.”

-The challenge that many retailers are having is that even if they planned well and allocated merchandise correctly, a busy season, or special promotion can create inventory & assortment distortion in some stores, or DC’s.
-Once retailers notice overstocks, or excess lose sales due to out-of-stocks they begin to react.
-Usually by purchasing more inventory they already have in other locations, or marking down inventory that is selling too slow.
+The challenge that many retailers are having is that even if they planned well and allocated merchandise correctly, a busy season or special promotion can create inventory & assortment distortion in some stores, or DCs.
+Once retailers notice overstocks or excess loss sales due to out-of-stocks they begin to react.
+Usually, by purchasing more inventory they already have in other locations, or marking down inventory that is selling too slow.

-Get in touch with us to get an analytic assessment of your business though Retalon’s Predictive Analytics Platform at email@example.com
+Get in touch with us to get an analytic assessment of your business through Retalon’s Predictive Analytics Platform at email@example.com

 Yan Krupnik is the Business Development Manager at Retalon, the world’s leading provider of Predictive Analytics for retailers.
 Since 2002 Retalon has optimized pricing, inventory management, merchandising, planning, and marketing operations for retail organizations in a variety of industries.
 Retalon products range from task-oriented solutions to a common analytic platform, resulting in tangible optimization of the supply chain and significant measurable benefits for the entire organization.